Snake-Legged Goddess

 The Snake-Legged Goddess, also referred to as the Anguipede Goddess, was the ancestor-goddess of the Scythians according to the Scythian religion.

 Name

 The "Snake-Legged Goddess" or "Anguiped Goddess" is the modern-day name of this goddess, who is so called because several representations of her depict her as a goddess with snakes or tendrils as legs.

 History

 Origin

 The Snake-Legged Goddess and her role as the foremother of the Scythians had early origins and pre-dated the contacts of the Scythians with Mediterranean religions that influenced the cult of the Great Goddess Artimpasa to whom the Snake-Legged Goddess was affiliated.
 This goddess appears to have originated from an ancient Iranic tradition.

-The snakes which formed the limbs and grew out of the shoulders of Snake-Legged Goddess also linked her to the Zoroastrian chthonic monster Azhdaha, of whom a variant appears in later Persian literature as the villainous figure Zahhak, who had snakes growing from each shoulder.
+The snakes which formed the limbs and grew out of the shoulders of Snake-Legged Goddess also linked her to the Zoroastrian chthonic monster Aži Dahāka, of whom a variant appears in later Persian literature as the villainous figure Zahhak, who had snakes growing from each shoulder.